-The Emergency Action Plan shall contain all of the following.
+The Emergency Action Plan shall contain all of the following:

-- Include planning for the events listed above. - Identify Safety Personnel for the league, including the Risk Coordinator, athletes, coaches, Officials, and other volunteers certified in first aid and/or CPR and a method for identifying person(s) responsible for concussion assessment. - Describe the inventory and location of emergency equipment and supplies (see Appendix E). - Identify nearby medical facilities equipped for urgent care and emergencies. - Identify the location of the nearest emergency medical facilities. - Identify the location of the nearest AED accessible to the public. - Guidance for the immediate care of the participant based on basic first aid standards or country equivalent EMS activation
+- Planning for the events listed above. - Identified Safety Personnel for the league, including the Risk Coordinator, athletes, coaches, Officials, and other volunteers certified in first aid and/or CPR and a method for identifying person(s) responsible for concussion assessment. - The inventory and location of emergency equipment and supplies (see Appendix E). - Nearby medical facilities equipped for urgent care and emergencies. - The location of the nearest emergency medical facilities. - The location of the nearest AED accessible to the public. - Guidance for the immediate care of the participant based on basic first aid standards or country equivalent Emergency Medical Service (EMS) activation.